ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 (asynchronous tasks in a chain)

-If these tasks were synchronous tasks (i.e. if they do not involve any asynchronous operations), we could have written the codes like below:
+If these tasks were synchronous tasks (i.e. if they do not involve any asynchronous operations), we could have written it like this:

 ```js
 let user = User.login("user", "pass");